gpaquis/SONiC_Ansible_ConfigBckp_FwUpdate/README.md

 Built and maintained by [Gerald PAQUIS](https://github.com/gpaquis)

 --------------------
-This Repo contains an Ansible playbook script backup the config file on a remote server with SCP and deploy a new Firmware Release
+This Repo contains an Ansible playbook script backup the config file on a remote server with SCP and/or deploy a new Firmware Release

 ## Contents